zenml-io/blog.zenml.io/_posts/2022-09-01-zero-thirteen-release.md

 Spinning up and configuring infrastructure is a difficult part of the MLOps journey and can easily become a barrier to entry.
-Using our [mlops-stacks](https://github.com/zenml-io/mlops-stacks) repository, it is now possible to spin up perfectly configured infrastructure with the corresponding ZenML stack using the ZenML CLI.
+Using our [mlops-stacks](https://github.com/zenml-io/mlops-stacks) repository, it is now possible to spin up perfectly-configured infrastructure with the corresponding ZenML stack using the ZenML CLI.

 View the demo recorded during our community meetup on 31st August 2022 👇